eleblanc-ai/SweetPea/README.md

 <!-- * [Development resources](#Development-resources)-->

 ## Get started with SweetPea
-*Note: These instructions were tested on a laptop running macOS Monterey 12.6 with an M1 chip.*
+> These instructions were tested on a laptop running macOS Monterey 12.6 with an M1 chip.

 In a terminal, navigate to the directory where you plan to install SweetPea and clone the [repository](https://github.com/eleblanc-ai/sweetpea).